sttk/gulp-test-tools/README.md

 * **chdir(path [, path ...])**

-  Sets directory path to be changed.
+  Sets directory paths to be changed.

   **Arguments:**